rzaharenkov/flatten/README.md

 # README #

-This is a demo project that includes custom implementation of `Array#flatten` algorithm.
+This is a demo project that includes custom implementation and analysis of `Array#flatten` algorithm.

 ### Challenge ###